How to Visit Lhasa? The Ultimate Guide with Common Mistakes You Should Avoid

-Lhasa is the capital city and center of administration for the Tibet Autonomous Region of China, and lies in the south-central area of the Tibetan plateau.
-At an altitude of 3,656 meters above sea level, it is the world’s highest capital city, and the center of the Tibetan culture and religion.
+Lhasa, at an altitude of 3,656 meters above sea level, is the world’s highest capital city, and the center of Tibetan culture and Buddhist religion.

 Under the warm sunshine, our clients payed a visit to Potala Palace in winter

 Can I Visit or Roam Around Lhasa City by Myself?